pandas-dev/pandas/doc/source/reshaping.rst

 If the ``values`` argument is omitted, and the input DataFrame has more than one column of values which are not used as column or index inputs to ``pivot``, then the resulting "pivoted" DataFrame will have :ref:`hierarchical columns
-<indexing.hierarchical>` whose topmost level indicates the respective value
+<advanced.hierarchical>` whose topmost level indicates the respective value
 column:

 .. ipython:: python